Construction $\pi_A$ and $\pi_D$ Lattices: Construction, Goodness, and Decoding Algorithms: Construction lattices

 Note that when setting $L=1$ and $e_1=1$, Construction $\pi_D$ reduces to Construction A over a finite field $\mbb{F}_{p_1}$.
 Setting $L=1$ makes it Construction A over a finite chain ring $\mbb{Z}_{p_1^{e_1}}$, which subsumes Construction D as a special case.
 Finally, when setting $e_1=\ldots=e_L=1$, we obtain Construction $\pi_A$.
 Hence, Construction $\pi_D$ is a general means of constructing lattices from codes and contains Construction A, Construction D, and Construction $\pi_A$ as special cases.
 Moreover, Construction $\pi_D$ is more than these three special cases.
 Particularly, $q$ can take any natural number \textit{regardless} its prime factorization.
 Thus, Construction $\pi_D$ substantially expands the design space and further eases the rate allocation problem.

 To show the ability to produce Poltyrev good lattices, for Construction $\pi_D$, one can follow the proof in Theorem~\ref{thm:goodness} with a careful treatment to those levels with $e_l\neq 1$.
 One option is to use Construction D for those levels, i.e., one uses a sequence of $e_l$ nested linear codes to construct a linear code over $\mbb{Z}_{p_l^{e_l}}$.
 Another option is to adopt a capacity-achieving linear code over $\mbb{Z}_{p_l^{e_l}}$ proposed in \cite{HitronErez12} at the $l$th level.
-On the other hand, for the goodness for MSE quantization, Construction $\pi_D$ may suffer the same fate as Construction D unless we enforce $e_1=\ldots=e_L=1$ (which reduces to Construction $\pi_A$).